Holy Trinity Church (Old Swedes)

 Holy Trinity Church, also known as Old Swedes, is a historic church at East 7th and Church Street in Wilmington, Delaware.
 It was consecrated on Trinity Sunday, June 4, 1699, by a predominantly Swedish congregation formerly of the colony of New Sweden.
-The church, designated a National Historic Landmark in 1961, is among the few surviving public buildings that reflect the Swedish colonial effort.
-The church is considered part of First State National Historical Park.
-The church, which is often visited by tourists, remains open for tours and religious activities.
+The church is among the few surviving public buildings that reflect the Swedish colonial effort.
+It remains open for tours and religious activities.
+The church was designated a National Historic Landmark in 1961 and became part of First State National Historical Park in 2013.

 The church appears on the obverse of the 1937 Delaware Tercentenary half dollar.